10 Data Visualization

 10.2 The ggplot2 library

 In its simplest form, the ggplot function takes two arguments – a dataset (generally a dataframe) and an aes object.
-If the dataset is not a dataframe then it is converted to one implicitly.
 The aes function specifies the components of the dataframe that should constitute the aesthetics of the plot (more on this below).
 The ggplot function alone won’t generate the graph that we expect.
-That’s because the ggplot function only declares what data needs to be plotted and does not specify the representation of the data.
+That’s because the ggplot function only declares what is the data source and how to use different components (columns) within the plot and it does not specify the representation of the data.
 For this we need to add geom (geometric object) to the plot.
-A geom object would specify the required representation (e.g., scatter or line or bar etc.) of the data within the graph.
+A geom object would specify the required representation (e.g., points or line or bar etc.) of the data within the graph.
 For instance, to make a scatter plot, geom_point should be added to the ggplot function.
-Below, we use the iris data and plot a graph between petal length and petal width as a scatter plot.

 library(ggplot2)

-ggplot(iris, aes(Petal.Length, Petal.Width)) + geom_point()
+ggplot(iris, mapping = aes(Petal.Length, Petal.Width)) + geom_point()

 ggplot(iris, aes(Petal.Length, Petal.Width, color = Species)) + geom_point()

-It is generally a good idea to not have the aes specified within the ggplot function because that way we have the option to include multiple layers that have different aesthetics and representations.
-In other words, the ggplot function should only have the reference to the data frame and all other aspects of the graph i.e. the aesthetics or the representation should be added to ggplot.
-This way we have a lot of flexibility in terms of rendering the final graph image.
 All geom functions have the mapping keyword argument that can be used to specify the aesthetics.
-So, an alternate, and better, way of plotting the graph above is to use mapping argument of the geom function to specify the aesthetics.
-This approach helps us to display multiple representations of the data within one graph.
-The code also shows an example of manually adding a legend and of modifying the x- and y- ticks.
+So, an alternate way of plotting the graph is to use mapping argument of the geom function to specify the aesthetics instead of specifying aes in the ggplot function.
+This approach helps us to display multiple datasets within one graph.
+The code below creates two plot in one graph and it also shows an example of manually adding a legend and modifying the x- and y- ticks.

 Number Square Cube